ibm-cloud-docs/cloud-object-storage/basics/firewall.md

 {: tip}

 If no rules are applicable to a particular resource, access is determined by IAM policies and the presence of a legacy bucket firewall.
+{: important}

+An account is limited in the [number of rules and network zones that can be supported](/docs/account?topic=account-known-issues#context-based-restrictions-limits).

 ## Bucket firewalls versus context-based restrictions
 {: #firewall-precursors}